north-86/EnvConsole/README.md

 # EnvConsole
-Console Program output information about the current environment and platform.
+Console program output information about the current environment and platform.